A classification result for eternal mean convex flows of finite total curvature type: Preliminaries on the mean curvature flow

 As mentioned in the introduction, the flow is well behaved under a mean convexity assumption, that is $H > 0$.
 From its evolution equation,

 one sees by the maximum principle it is typically preserved -- at least in the compact case and for noncompact ones under some extra assumptions as well (in our setting we are just assuming mean convexity at all times).
 The mean convex mean curvature flow has been considered by many authors.
-Particularly important in our applications is the work of B. White, where one can see from sections 10, 11 of his paper \cite{W} the following: \begin{thm} Suppose that $M_t \subset \R^{3}$ is a mean convex mean curvature flow defined on an interval $(T, \infty)$, where $T < \infty$.
+Particularly important in our applications is the work of B. White \cite{W}.
+We will use a number of his results from this article, a result one can see from sections 10, 11 of his paper we wish to highlight is the following: \begin{thm} Suppose that $M_t \subset \R^{3}$ is a mean convex mean curvature flow defined on an interval $(T, \infty)$, where $T < \infty$.
 Then $\lim\limits_{t \to \infty} M_t$ is either empty or a stable minimal hypersurface $M_\infty$, possibly with multiple components.
 The convergence is smooth away from the singular set of $M_\infty$. \end{thm} Of course since we are considering minimal surfaces in $\R^3$ one can further conclude the convergence above will be smooth, although it may be with multiplicity.
-In particular, the one sided minimization property of mean convex mean curvature flows gives that the limiting set, if nonempty, will be smooth and stable within any bounded domain which says the limiting set in totality is stable -- it and some other facts from \cite{W} will play an important role in the following section. $ $
+In particular, the one sided minimization property of mean convex mean curvature flows gives that the limiting set, if nonempty, will be smooth and stable within any bounded domain which says the limiting set in totality is stable. $ $

-A useful way to characterize mean convex flows is in terms of the corresponding evolution of the sets they bound -- because $M_t$ is mean convex it bounds a set $H_t$ which, in terms of set inclusion, is monotonically decreasing as $t$ increases.
-Strictly so, because $H$ is assumed to be strictly positive.
+Lastly, a useful way to characterize mean convex flows is in terms of the corresponding evolution of the sets they bound -- because $M_t$ is mean convex it bounds a set $H_t$ which, in terms of set inclusion, is monotonically decreasing as $t$ increases.
+Strictly so in fact, because $H$ is assumed to be strictly positive.
 Because $M_t$ is assumed connected it and its complement will be connected as well.
 We will refer to this characterization often in the arguments below.